dotcomboom/Pituophis/README.md

 **NOTICE:** This is under active, *active* development and basically nothing is finalized.
 This whole thing can be turned on its head in the matter of two days, so I wouldn't use it for anything quite yet.

-Pituophis, at the moment, only requires four modules: re, socket, ssl, and os; all four of which are standard in most Python 3 installations.
+Pituophis, at the moment, only requires four modules: os, re, asyncio and ssl; all four of which are standard in most Python 3 installations.
 Pituophis can simply be loaded as a module like this:
 ```python
 import pituophis
 ```